whaagmans/CS-Minor-Portfolio/content/Cryptography.md

 It works in a rather straightforward manner.
 In that a trapdoor function is employed, most of the math is similar to that seen in public-key cryptography.
 While the discrete logarithm problem (the *x<sup>y</sup> mod p* business) is generally utilized, the general procedure can be adjusted to use elliptic curve cryptography instead.

 However, even though it is based on the same principles as public-key cryptography, it is not asymmetric cryptography because no data is encrypted or decrypted during the exchange.
-It is, nevertheless, an important building piece that served as the foundation for asymmetric cryptography.
+It is, nevertheless, an important building piece that served as the foundation for asymmetric cryptography[[1][7][8]](#references).

 ### Diffie Hellman key exchange

 The simplest and the original implementation of the protocol uses the multiplicative group of integers modulo p, where p is prime, and g is a primitive root modulo p.
 These two values are chosen in this way to ensure that the resulting shared secret can take on any value from 1 to p–1.
-Here is an example of the protocol, with non-secret values in blue, and secret values in red.[[1]](#references)
+Here is an example of the protocol, with non-secret values in blue, and secret values in red[[1][7][8]](#references).

 1. Alice and Bob publicly agree to use a modulus *p* = 23 and base *g* = 5 (which is a primitive root modulo 23).
 2. Alice chooses a secret integer *a* = 4, then sends Bob *A* = *g<sup>a</sup>* mod *p*